ITNOG/pretino/README.md

 # Pretino

-Pretino is a web application that transforms the order objects returned by Pretix for an ITNOG event in a format that the website and meeting buttler can use.
+Pretino is a web frontend for Pretix API for the ITNOG events.

 ## Configuration
  - PRETINO_ORGANIZER: Organizer name as set on Pretix